mayakraft/Workshops/Introduction to Coding, Javascript, and Poetry.md

 console.log(total + 10);
 ```

-what do you expect, yep, it shows 15 now.
+What do you expect, yep, it shows 15 now.
 What about these lines of code:

 ```javascript
 var total = 5;